pfreney/Apple-II-Joystick-and-Paddles-tester/README.md

 ## Licence

 You can do what you like with it.
-I could be wrong, but I don't really see an industrialist building this assembly to sell thousands of copies and earn millions of euros or dollars ;-)
+I could be wrong, but I don't really think that a manufacturer will build this assembly to sell thousands of copies and earn millions of euros or dollars ;-)
-For me, it's been a goo and fun experience making this little montage, and that's why I'm making it freely available.
+For me, it's been a good and fun experience making this little montage, and that's why I'm making it freely available.

 You can contact me for questions or informations here : https://www.freney.net (-> contact).